Stimulus check: Eligibility, fine print, income limit and how the first payment could shape the next rescue package

 Overdue debts: Under some circumstances with the first stimulus payment, banks and private creditors could seize your payment for outstanding debts.
 The current stimulus payment proposals would in most cases prohibit creditors and banks from seizing the payment to pay debts.
 Likewise, you are not required to hand the check over to facilities, like nursing homes and landlords, to cover expenses.

-In some cases, payments do need to be returned: The IRS said someone who died before receipt of the payment, a nonresident alien or those who are incarcerated do not qualify for a check.
+In some cases, payments do need to be returned: The IRS said people who died before receipt of the payment, nonresidents alien and those who are incarcerated do not qualify for a check.
 These payments need to be returned if received, the IRS said.

-A payment does not affect other government benefits: Your stimulus check will not count toward determining any other benefits you receive from the federal government.
+A payment doesn't affect other government benefits: Your stimulus check will not count toward determining any other benefits you receive from the federal government.

 Feel free to spend it: Once you receive your stimulus money, you can spend it (and the hope is that you will, to help keep the economy moving).
 If you receive your payment on a prepaid debit card, you can transfer the amount to your own account.

-Note: This story is updated often.